Install CentOS operating system on virtual machine

 Choose GNOME of CentOS

-Configure the network connection (NETWORK & HOST NAME), just turn ON.
-It can be set up after installation using the nmtui utility.
+Turn it on to configure the network connection (NETWORK & HOST NAME).
+You can set it up after installation using the nmtui utility.

 Configure Network in CentOS